LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 </div>

-In both cases, we have that, by duality, due to the [formulas derived previously](https://nowheredifferentiable.com/2023-01-29-PDE-1/#derivativedistr:~:text=.-,By,-applying%20Proposition), given a tempered distribution $w$ and
+In both cases, we have that, by duality, due to the formulas derived in (\ref{formula}), given a tempered distribution $w$ and
 $\alpha\in \mathbb{N}^d$

 <div>